 When Games Workshop opened their shop in the Royal Mile on a chilly November morning, my friends and I made our pilgrimage – we were all still at school and it was when we queued for hours with money-off coupons clutched in our sweaty little paws.
 I bought Adeptus Titanticus and Realm of Chaos: Slaves to Darkness.
 At this time, we were also playing Space Hulk, Talisman and Space Marine/Adeptus Titanicus when we weren’t RPGing, as well as playing Warhammer 40,000 (or wh40k) .

 I left school and began my wilderness years as it were.
-I still gamed, picking up AD&D, Werewolf and West End Games Star Wars RPG, selling a lot of my miniatures – in fact, nearly my entire gaming collection.
-I also played the Palladium RPG, Rifts, various homebrew games and the original Dungeons and Dragons.
+I still gamed, picking up AD&D, Werewolf: The Apocalypse and West End Games Star Wars RPG, selling a lot of my miniatures – in fact, nearly my entire gaming collection.
+I also played the Palladium RPG, Rifts, various home-brew games and the original Dungeons and Dragons.
 I also played Pendragon which I have never grown fond of.
 Mac’s Models closed, Virgin dropped its RPG section and gaming went into decline.
 It was getting harder for my old group to get together.
 We had jobs.
 Or university and college.
 Weekly games became monthly ones – folk couldn’t always make it.
 This lasted nearly 10 years – much of my collection was sold off on eBay.

-About three or four years ago, I heard of the Ottakar’s Roleplaying Club (as ORC was called back then) and the Black Lion gaming shop.
+Several years ago, I heard of the Ottakar’s Roleplaying Club (as ORC was called back then) and the Black Lion gaming shop.
 I never seemed to have the time to go, being a lazy git.
 The release of Dungeon & Dragons 3rd edition rekindled gaming interests along with the Harry Potter franchise, Eragon books, World of Warcraft etc. – both the fantasy genre and being a gamer were cool again!